innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_07.md

 # YOUR CODE HERE
 ```

-Try not to spend more that ten or fifteen minutes on this challenge.
+Try not to spend more than ten or fifteen minutes on this challenge.
 Identify one or two possible approaches that you would like to try out that you think might improve the performance of the robot and try them out.

 As well as identifying new control strategies, changing parameter values within a control strategy you have already identified may also lead to performance improvements.

-Good luck...:-)
+Good luck... :-)